jakobo/dotfiles/README.md

 Any file in the `/link` subdirectory gets symlinked into `~/` with `ln -s`.
 Edit one or the other, and you change the file in both places.
 Don't link files containing sensitive data, or you might accidentally commit that data!
 If you're linking a directory that might contain sensitive data (like `~/.ssh`) add the sensitive files to your [.gitignore](.gitignore) file!

+There is a dedicated `.gitignore` for the `.config` directory that ignores everything by default

 ### The "init" step

 Scripts in the `/init` subdirectory will be executed.
 A whole bunch of things will be installed, but _only_ if they aren't already.